skarati/KummerLineV02/readme-file.txt

 Kummer2663.m, Kummer2663.sh: magma code and associated shell script used to find KummerLine25519(82,77).
 Kummer25519.m, Kummer25519.sh: magma code and associated shell script used to find KummerLine2663(260,139).

-The implementation of the KummerLines: KummerLine2519(101,61) and KummerLine2663(278,67) are available at: https://github.com/skarati/Kummer_Line
+The codes of implementations of the KummerLines: KummerLine2519(101,61) and KummerLine2663(278,67) are available at: https://github.com/skarati/Kummer_Line